mohammadhnz/bloblo/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am currently completing my Bachelor of Science in Computer Engineering at Sharif University of Technology.
+My research interests include software engineering, the Internet of Things (IoT), and applied natural language processing (NLP).
+I am passionate about exploring innovative solutions at the intersection of these fields to advance technology and improve everyday life.